Celebrate wild salmon and the efforts to restore them

 STANLEY — Celebrate salmon spawning in the Sawtooth Mountains at the annual Sawtooth Salmon Festival on Friday and Saturday, presented by the Sawtooth Interpretive & Historical Association and Idaho Rivers United.

-See wild salmon spawning in the streams of their birth and celebrate wild Idaho, wild rivers and the miracle of wild salmon — an annual tradition in Stanley.
+See wild salmon spawning in the streams they were born in and celebrate wild Idaho, wild rivers and the miracle of wild salmon — an annual tradition in Stanley.

 The weekend festivities will begin at 5 p.m.
 Friday at the Stanley Museum, Idaho Highway 75, with the final Sawtooth Forum and Lecture Series talk of 2019 featuring Russ Thurow, a well-known United States Forest Service salmon biologist and expert.
 Thurow has nearly 40 years of experience investigating Idaho’s wild salmon and steelhead and is one of the foremost experts in Idaho.
 His talk, “Born to be Wild: History, Status and Recovery of Wild Chinook Salmon in Central Idaho,” will cover many topics including the state of wild salmon today.